PostHog/meta/requests-for-comments/2025-03-14-dw-testing-production-data.md

 ## Steps

+> Note: For now I'm going to mark this as out of scope in favor of the lean variant, due to several concerns around both
+> how maintainable this would be and how much time it would take to implement as well as compliance concerns (GDPR,CCPA).

 1. The first step would be to transfer data from a configurable list of sub-buckets under `posthog-s3-datawarehouse-us-east-1` into an ephemeral s3 bucket from a list of deltalake tables from prod → dev environment.
 Using this approach we can avoid looking at credentials and our Postgres instance.
 This also means that